mozulamt/ceph-chef/README.md

 ## DESCRIPTION

 Installs and configures Ceph, a distributed network storage and filesystem designed to provide excellent performance, reliability, and scalability.
-Supports *Hammer* and higher releases (nothing below Hammer is supported in this repo).
+Supports *Jewel* and higher releases (nothing below Jewel is supported in this repo).

->Once *Hammer* support has stopped in Ceph then it will be removed from this cookbook as an option.
+>Once *Jewel* support has stopped in Ceph then it will be removed from this cookbook as an option.

 The current version is focused on installing and configuring Ceph for Ubuntu, CentOS and RHEL.